netCommonsEU/PeerStreamer-build/README.md

 ## Requirements

+>### *NOTE*
+PeerViewer requires GStreamer v1.8 or higher.
+This requirements is not a problem on Ubuntu 16.04 LTS but it is not satisfied, for example, by Debian Jessie that is currently shipped with GStreamer v1.4.
+If you want to use PeerViewer on Debian Jessie you must install GStreamer from the testing repositories (e.g., Stretch repository).

 The following has been tested on Ubuntu 16.04 LTS (x86_64) but any Linux distribution with proper developing tools installed should work.